Welcome to today's edition of the Rush 24-7 podcast.

 And it's just nonsense.

-All of that absolute nonsense.
+All of that, absolute nonsense.

-Translation mix-ups led to some confusion at Wednesday's White House news conference with President Obama and Chinese President Hu Xin Tao.
+Translation mix-ups led to some confusion at Wednesday's White House news conference with President Obama and Chinese President Hu Xintao.

-This story sort of confirms one of the problems I said I had yesterday trying to watch that press conference during uh breaks here.
+This story sort of confirms one of the problems I said I had yesterday trying to watch that press conference during breaks here.

 And so the Chinese language translator had to embark on a lengthy translation following Obama's response to the first question he was asked on human rights.